IamNeu/IamNeu/README.md

 ---

- *** 🧩 Projects I'm Building ***
+### 🧩 Projects I'm Building

+🌐 Portfolio Website
-✨ Portfolio Website – Built with React & Tailwind, showcasing my projects and skills.
+Built with React & Tailwind — a personal site showcasing my projects, testimonials, and contact form.

-📝 To-Do App – A React-based task manager I’m extending with MongoDB and Express.
+📝 To-Do App (React + Node)
+A productivity app I’m expanding into a full MERN stack project with authentication and MongoDB integration.

+🍳 Recipe Finder
-📚 Recipe Finder – A dynamic web app that fetches recipes via public APIs (React + JavaScript
+A web app that lets users search for recipes by ingredients using real-time API fetching.
 ---

 ### 🎯 Goals for 2025